 When I look back on it, it seems incredibly silly that he couldn’t just explain what a Digital To Analog Converter (Or Analog To Digital) was in layman’s terms.
 Beginners Guide: What is a USB DAC?

 So as you can see, even my original intent of this blog kind of morphed into something else.
-Nowadays I’m mostly helping people out with headphone and DAC setups, but I still enjoy all of the other components that go into the humble home studio.
+Nowadays I’m mostly helping people out with headphones and DAC setups, but I still enjoy all of the other components that go into the humble home studio.

 What’s interesting about this is that I’ve always been extremely passionate about the act of listening to music, and specifically headphones have always fascinated me.